The First Nations Principles of OCAP®

-That’s why over the past two decades the principles of OCAP® have been successfully applied in dozens of First Nation communities across Canada, as communities and individuals have increasingly asserted jurisdiction over their own data.
-First Nation communities have passed their own privacy laws, established research review committees, entered data-sharing agreements, and setg standards to ensure OCAP® compliance.
+That’s why over the past two decades the principles of OCAP® have been successfully applied in dozens of First Nations communities across Canada, as communities and individuals have increasingly asserted jurisdiction over their own data.
+First Nations communities have passed their own privacy laws, established research review committees, entered data-sharing agreements, and setting standards to ensure OCAP® compliance.

-It’s important to note that although there is a good degree of consensus surrounding OCAP®, each First Nation community or region may have a unique interpretation of the OCAP® principles.
-This is because OCAP® is not a doctrine or a prescription: it respects a First Nation community’s right to make its own decisions regarding why, how and by whom information is collected, used or shared.
+It’s important to note that although there is a good degree of consensus surrounding OCAP®, each First Nations community or region may have a unique interpretation of the OCAP® principles.
+This is because OCAP® is not a doctrine or a prescription: it respects the right of First Nations communities in making its decisions regarding why, how, and by whom information is collected, used, or shared.

 Can OCAP® be applied to other Aboriginal communities?